L1- Application to Evict a Tenant for Non-payment of Rent and to Collect Rent the Tenant Owes (N4)

 Review the application and read the important information section to make sure you understand what you are filing.

-Hearings are typically scheduled four to eight weeks after the application is filed.
-So it’s best not to wait too long after the termination date on the N4 notice passes before filing your application.
+Waiting for an L1 hearing can be a long process so it’s best not to wait too long after the termination date on the N4 notice passes before filing your application.

 Conclusion